Shanka123/STSN/README.md

 ```
 with `learning_rate = opt.learning_rate`, and specify `--model_checkpoint=<PATH-TO-SAVED-MODEL-CHECKPOINT>` in `pgm_job.slurm`

-The pretrained model for the neutral regime can be found at `pretrained models/stsn_pgm_neutral_best.pth.tar`
+The pre-trained model for the neutral regime can be found at `pre-trained models/stsn_pgm_neutral_best.pth.tar`

 ## CLEVR-Matrices